 This isn’t to say that there aren’t dangerous models out there, but it is once again up to the pilot to avoid the dangers.

 It is important to note that the standards of design and manufacture of ultralight aircraft have improved over the years.

 There are some dodgy, beaten-up second-hand models out there that are for sale.
-However, there is no reason why keen enthusiasts can’t find a reliable, well-made new model for a decent price.
+However, there is no reason why real enthusiasts can’t find a reliable, well-made new model for a decent price.

 All pilots are also responsible for the maintenance and checks of all aircraft before taking off.
 It is no wonder that some people are fearful of these “flimsy” ultralight aircraft if they are in bad condition with dents and rust.